-Example of Breach Description Financial Adjustment Over performance Activity exceeds that specified in the service agreement value for in- scope activity as shown in Table 7.
+Example of Breach Description Financial Adjustment Over performance Activity exceeds that specified in the service agreement value for inscope activity as shown in Table 7.
 Purchasing contracts are capped and an HHS will not be paid for additional activity apart from activity that is in scope for the identified purchasing incentives as set out in Table 6 (where applicable.)

-Example of Breach Description Financial Adjustment Under performance Activity is below that specified for in-scope activity as shown in Table 7.
+Under performance Activity is below that specified for in-scope activity as shown in Table 7.
 Purchased activity and the related funding will be withdrawn at 100% of the Queensland Efficient Price and reallocated to an alternate provider that can undertake the activity.
 The reconciliation will be undertaken as outlined in the Activity Reconciliation Specification.
 Refer to Table 7 for the HHS QWAU target.
 Failure to deliver on service commitments linked to specific funding allocations Specific funding allocations National Partnership Agreements.
 It is at the discretion of the Department to withdraw allocated funding pro rata to the level of under delivery.
+For all other types of activity variance, any financial adjustment will be made at the discretion of the